Build a Trusted Brand

 According to Jonathan Zetlaoui, Head of Customer Experience and Analytics, MyOptique Group, building trust is critical to business success: “Trust is key to MyOptique Group, especially for prescription glasses.
 Indeed, they are both a fashion accessory one wears every day, and a medical device.
 Emphasising our USPs - like free Home Trials and free returns - is important to build that trust; so are customer reviews.
 Ultimately, our customers are our best advocates.”

-by just under three-quarters (73%) of business respondents.
+The second most important business benefit through the lens of advertisers is the creation of a more customer-friendly brand, cited as a major benefit by just under three-quarters (73%) of business respondents.
 For many companies aspiring to become more customer-centric, ratings on trusted third-party sites such as Trustpilot can become a key performance indicator for assessing whether they are providing a better customer experience.

 Lending Stream, part of GAIN Credit (formerly known as Global Analytics), is another good case study of a brand that has sought to differentiate itself through great CX.
 They are currently using Trustpilot in television advertising and direct marketing as part of a rebranding exercise which is aimed at cementing the brand’s position as a customer experience leader in the loans sector.